shawnr/practical-javascript-2-webapps/visual-feedback/project-visual-feedback-and-enhancement.md

 components.
 We will also use a load spinner from Spinkit.

 ## Review the Requirements
+In order to complete this project, we will mainly be adding elements to enhance the messaging and visual presentation of the application.
+We must complete the following requirements, which will have us editing several files in the project.
+(Each file contains `TODO` notes, so look for those.)
+Here are the basic requirements:

 * Use the `showSpinner` value to modulate the display of the `CubeSpinner` component when appropriate
+* Add `vue2-animate` to the project dependencies using `npm`
 * Add an animation to the items of the WordList for when new items are added and removed
 * Add an animation to the items of the results list when a search is completed
 * Add messaging to results display area let the user know when no results are found